openresty/lua-nginx-module/README.markdown

 ngx.localtime
 -------------

 **syntax:** *str = ngx.localtime()*

 **context:** *init_worker_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

-Returns the current time stamp (in the format `yyyy-mm-dd hh:mm:ss`) of the nginx cached time (no syscall involved unlike Lua's [os.date](http://www.lua.org/manual/5.1/manual.html#pdf-os.date) function).
+Returns the current time stamp (in the format `yyyy-mm-dd hh:mm:ss`) of the Nginx cached time (no syscall involved unlike Lua's [os.date](https://www.lua.org/manual/5.1/manual.html#pdf-os.date) function).

 This is the local time.